tagion/tagion/src/bin-dartutil/README.md

 ```
 The DART can also be created with to use the fake hash with the  `--fake` option.

-## Display an inspect the a DART file
+## Display an inspect the DART file
 The .drt file is a block-file so thei [blockutil](/src/bin-blockutil/README.md) can also be used to inspect the file.

-- The bullseye of the DART can be display with the `--eye` switch.
+#### The bullseye of the DART can be display with the `--eye` switch.
 ```
-dartutil Node_0_dart.drt --eye
+dartutil genesis.drt --eye
-EYE: 301a9c0710033e4e24ca6cfc0f3b96e0c2f0e5760abdd2071ec1c427316be00e
+EYE: 2069c3e00c031294ae45945d45fa20e0f0f09e036ca1153bb66da94d9bc369a8artutil
 ```
-- The DART map can be listed with the `--print` switch.
+#### The DART map can be listed with the `--print` switch.
 ```
 dartutil genesis.drt --print
 EYE: 2069C3E00C031294AE45945D45FA20E0F0F09E036CA1153BB66DA94D9BC369A8